oneWayOut/onewayout.github.io_old/_posts/2016-05-24-pixhawk-principle-and-customize.markdown

 <h3 id="1.2">1.2 How are the source code directories organized </h3>

 After you have cloned the source code repository, you might be scared by so many directories and files.
 Actually you don't need to know all of them.
-I list the directory tree below(only the very import directories),　and explain what's in the folders.
+I list the directory tree below(only the very import directories),　and explain what are in the folders.

 {% highlight sh %}
 Firmware
 ├── cmake
-│   ├── cmake_hexagon
-│   │   └── toolchain
-│   ├── common
-│   ├── configs
-│   ├── nuttx
-│   ├── posix
-│   ├── qurt
-│   ├── scripts
-│   ├── templates
-│   ├── test
-│   └── toolchains
 ├── msg
 │   └── templates
 │       ├── px4